 About Application Landscaping

 Every organization has software applications, applications in short.
 All of these applications support the business processes in processing and storing information.
-But applications also cost money, get out of date, and may have trouble interfacing with each other (for instance because of different types of application platforms and technology).
+However, applications also cost money, get out of date, and may have trouble interfacing with each other (for instance, because of different types of application platforms and technology).

-Because applications do age and get old, it is important to manage the applications by keeping an overview of them.
+Because applications age and get old, it is important to manage the applications by keeping an overview.
 Doing that only makes sense if you create an overview that gives valuable information on which you can decide which applications you have to replace, remove, or new ones to introduce.

 Working with Templated Application Symbols